SergTogul/vcr-encription-test/Readme.md

 [Transcrypt](https://github.com/elasticdog/transcrypt) is a transparent encryption tool for Git repositories, enabling the encryption of specific files in a project while allowing the rest to remain unencrypted.
 It uses GPG to encrypt and decrypt files during Git commits and checkouts, ensuring that sensitive data remains protected while still maintaining version control.

-secret_starship.json is encrypted using transcrypt.
+`secret_starship.json` is encrypted using transcrypt.
 To decrypt it, you need to have the transcrypt key.
-If you have a key, trascrip will automaticallyy decode file during pull.
+If you have a key, transcrypt will automatically decode file after pull.
-Any new file put in `vcr` directory will be automatically encripted durin push.
+Any new file put in `vcr` directory will be automatically encripted before push.
 No other commands required.